suchialex/CINS3002-CW06/instructions.md

   - Inside the while loop
     - Using an input statement to ask for price, store it in a variable
   - Using the appropriate string methods, check if price is only numeric, may contain only `.` and no alphabetic characters
-    - 💡One way to do this is to replace the . with "" and then check if the resultant string is all numeric, if yes, valid is True else print `Invalid Price Entered`
+    - 💡 One way to do this is to replace the . with "" and then check if the resultant string is all numeric, if yes, valid is True else print `Invalid Price Entered`
-    - 💡Another way is to use a try block and convert the input to a float, if exception is raised, valid is False and print `Invalid Price Entered`, in else block valid is True
+    - 💡 Another way is to use a try block and convert the input to a float, if exception is raised, valid is False and print `Invalid Price Entered`, in else block valid is True
   - Outside the while loop, (the price is valid if you made it out of the while loop)
   - Return this valid price
 </details>